sentry-kubernetes/charts/README.md

 Sentry is a cross-platform crash reporting and aggregation platform.

-This repository aims to support Sentry >=10 and move out from the deprecated Helm charts official repo.

-Big thanks to the maintainers of the [deprecated chart](https://github.com/helm/charts/tree/master/stable/sentry).
-This work has been partly inspired by it.

 ## Sentry Admin Secret

 Before installing Sentry, you must create a secret for the admin password: